TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 ####Learning Theories

 Learning is supported by a load of theories, some of them developed by schools of thought and large groups of enthusiastic followers.
 In the context of our session it may matter to recall some major points about them.
-It matters to say that most theories have been developed havin the child learner in mind, so some aspects that reflectbthis bias will not apply to our activity.
+It matters to say that most theories have been developed havin the child learner in mind, so some aspects that reflect this bias will not apply to our activity.

 **Behaviourism** (started in the early 20th century by John Broadus Watson):
 * Learning is acquiring new behaviours by conditioning.